ufs-community/ufs-mrweather-app/docs/UsersGuide/source/glossary.rst

    Weather Model
       A prognostic model that can be used for short- and medium-range research and operational forecasts.
 It can be an atmosphere-only model or be an atmospheric model coupled with one or more additional components, such as a wave or ocean model.
+The UFS Weather Model repository is publicly available on `GitHub <https://github.com/ufs-community/ufs-weather-model>`__.